Skip to content

 • Q2a: Skill type? → Multi-step skill

 Answer: Task Analysis.
-Record prompt level needed for each step: Independent, Verbal, Gestural, Model, Partial Physical, or Full Physical.
+Record prompt level needed for each step: Independent, Gestural, Verbal, Model, Partial Physical, or Full Physical.

 Common Mistakes to Avoid